Winter Tulips

 Naturally Temp Controlled Environment

-One thing we wanted to avoid was the need to provide supplemental heating (or cooling) to winter forcing tulips.
+One thing we wanted to minimize was supplemental heating (or cooling) to winter forcing tulips.
 Our basement naturally stays at 60F, which makes it the perfect environment to grow tulips!
 Greenhouses are typically supplementing with propane to grow.
+There is another area where we “root” the tulips and that has slight supplemental heating (via an efficient mini-split) to maintain a certain humidity,

 Why is local better?